 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Hutchinson is $3,551 per month, which is around 9% lower than the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Hutchinson residential care home cost is 11% lower.
+And as compared to the national monthly average of $4,000, Hutchinson Assisted Living cost is 11% lower.

 Assisted Living rates in Hutchinson and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

 The nearest city to Hutchinson in terms of distance is Cokato, where Assisted Living costs around $4,782 per month, The cost is $1,231 lower than the monthly median Assisted Living in Hutchinson.The highest monthly price difference is with Howard Lake, where the average independent living cost is $1,231 lower than that in Hutchinson.
 Seniors in New Germany pay an average of $4,782 per month, which is $1,231 lower than per month what their peers pay in Hutchinson.

 Apart from assisted living, seniors have multiple care options in Hutchinson.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Hutchinson could be the better choice than Hutchinson assisted living care.